curtshneider/curtshneider.github.io/interview-questions.md

 * How do you evaluate and decide on using technology choices?
 (1)
 * What are some challenges and opportunities when working with front-end frameworks?
 (1)
 * Where do you feel the balance of automated and manual testing should be?
 (1)
 * What product are you most proud of launching?
-Which did you learn from the most?
+What did you learn from launching it?
+(1)
 * How do you prioritize your backlog / feature requests?
 (5)
 * How do you decide when a service should be outsourced or built internally?
 (5)
 * How do you monitor performance and measure success?
 (5)